h311b0y/angularTest/README.md

 5. In the 'clubs' component create a view to display the list of clubs.

-6. Add a form that allows editing of any of the individual entries listed in the display. **IMPORTANT** When editing the 'color' field of a club the form should use a dropdown.
+6. Add a form that allows editing of any of the individual entries listed in the display. **IMPORTANT:** When editing the 'color' field of a club the form should use a dropdown.
 The dropdown should be populated with values from the colors data in your 'clubs' service.
 The key thing here is linking the ids and names properly.

 7. Add a form to add a new entry to the list of clubs.
 Don't forget the dates.
 Bonus if this is the same form as before.

 8. Add a way to delete any of the individual entries.

 9. Use either template driven or reactive forms for your form.
 There isn't a right answer but be prepared to explain your choice.

+10. When you're done create a pull request into master from your branch.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.